PARINetwork/pari/README.md

 ### Copyright

-Licensed under the `MIT License`.
+Licensed under the 3-clause BSD License.
 Please refer the `LICENSE.txt` for details.